What is Botox® Cosmetic Treatment?

 Keep in mind that Botox® Cosmetic can only be used to treat dynamic wrinkles, and not permanent ones.
 Dynamic wrinkles are those wrinkles that appear when certain facial muscles are moved, or certain facial expressions are done.
 Permanent wrinkles, on the other hand, are those wrinkles that are visible on the face regardless of whether there is muscle activity or not.
 Botox® is generally ineffective when treating permanent wrinkles because they exist even without making any muscle contractions.

-The Benefits of Botox®
+What are the Benefits of Botox® Injections?